Manuel Lacunza: The Reformers' position on the identification of the Antichrist

-"The belief that the pope is the antichrist was once a virtually unanimous belief among Protestant denominations.
-In fact, the Westminster Confession of Faith (Church of England) states: 'There is no other Head of the Church but the Lord Jesus Christ, nor can the Pope of Rome, in any sense, be head thereof, but is that antichrist, that man of sin, and Son of perdition, that exalteth himself in the Chuch against Christ and is called God.'
+The belief that the pope is the antichrist was once a virtually unanimous belief among Protestant denominations.
+In fact, the Westminster Confession of Faith (Church of England) states: 'There is no other Head of the Church but the Lord Jesus Christ, nor can the Pope of Rome, in any sense, be head thereof, but is that antichrist, that man of sin, and Son of perdition, that exalteth himself in the Church against Christ and is called God.'
 Other Protestant confessions of faith identified the pope as the antichrist, including but not limited to the Morland Confession of 1508 and 1535 (Waldenses) and the Helvetic Confession of 1536 (Switzerland).
 Today, those that hold such a belief are in the minority.
 In fact, nowadays it is viewed as radical and uncharitable for a Christian to say that the pope is the antichrist.
 How did such transformation take place among the Protestant denominations?
 The change in the position of the Protestant denominations toward Rome was the direct result of a concerted campaign by agents of the Roman Catholic Church.
 One of the methods used by the Roman Catholic Theologians was to relegate the Book of Revelation to some future time.
 In 1590 a Roman Catholic Priest Francisco Ribera, in his 500 page commentary on the Book of Revelation, placed the events of the book of Revelation in a period in the future just prior to the end of the world.
 He claimed the antichrist would be an individual who would not be manifested until very near the end of the world.
 He wrote that the antichrist would rebuild Jerusalem, abolish Christianity, deny Christ, persecute the church and dominate the world for three and a half years.
 Another Jesuit, Cardinal Robert Bellarmine, promoted Ribera's teachings.
 Bellarmine was one of the most intellectual cardinals of his time.
 In 1930 he was canonized by the Vatican as a saint and 'Doctor of the Church.'
 This Catholic interpretation of the book of Revelation did not become accepted in the Protestant denominations until a book title The Coming of the Messiah in Glory and Majesty was published in 1812, 11 years after the death of its author.
-The author of that book was another Jesuit by the name of Emmanuel de Lacunza."
+The author of that book was another Jesuit by the name of Emmanuel de Lacunza.